LamaliaNetwork/LamaliaWiki/src/pages/rules.md

 - Using multiple accounts to gain an unfair economic advantage is not allowed.
 - if you have a legitimate reason for using an alt, please inform staff in advance.

-## 4. Griefing and Property Respect
+### **4. Griefing and Property Respect**

-### 4.1 Definition of Griefing
+#### **4.1 Definition of Griefing**

 Griefing includes, but is not limited to:

-- Intentionally damaging or altering another player's build without permission
+- Intentionally damaging or altering another player's build without permission.
-- Placing blocks or entities to cause lag or disrupt gameplay
+- Placing blocks or entities to cause lag or disrupt gameplay.
-- Trapping players against their will
+- Trapping players against their will.

-### 4.2 Protected and Unprotected Areas
+#### **4.2 Protected and Unprotected Areas**

 - Always respect protected areas and builds, regardless of their location.
 - In unprotected areas, assume all structures belong to someone unless explicitly stated otherwise.
-- There are some server protected areas that are off-limits for building or altering.
-Rules stated below.
+- There are some server-protected areas that are off-limits for building or altering.
+Rules stated below:
-  - Old Spawn (world 0,0) This region is protected and cannot be altered. as a piece of server history.
+  - **Old Spawn (world 0,0)**: This region is protected and cannot be altered as a piece of server history.
-  - End Island (world_the_end 0,0) Can be altered but not claimed and no machines can be built. except stated otherwise.
+  - **End Island (world\_the\_end 0,0)**: Can be altered but not claimed, and no machines can be built unless stated otherwise.

+#### **4.3 Definition of a Building/Property**

+A "building" or "property" is defined as a **purposeful creation by a player**, which meets the following criteria:

+##### **4.3.1 Intent and Purpose**

+- A structure or arrangement of blocks showing clear intent for **functional** (e.g., farms, storage, infrastructure) or **decorative** (e.g., houses, statues, landscaping) purposes.
+- Must be visibly distinguishable from random block placements or temporary setups (e.g., scaffolding, accidental drops).

+##### **4.3.2 Minimum Size and Activity**

+- A building must meet **at least one** of the following:
+  - **Size Requirement**: Covers an area of at least **3x3 blocks**, or equivalent space with a recognizable pattern (e.g., walls, roof, or organized layout).
+  - **Activity Requirement**: Contains items indicating use or intent, such as:
+    - Crafting tables, furnaces, chests, beds.
+    - Crops, animals, or redstone mechanisms.
+- **Single Blocks or Loose Items**: Chests or isolated blocks without any supporting structure do not qualify as a building unless:
+  - They are marked with a **sign** clearly indicating ownership.
+  - They show continuous use, such as containing items or being regularly accessed.

+##### **4.3.3 Markers of Ownership**

+- Buildings are more easily recognized as a property when the following markers are present:
+  - **Signs** indicating ownership or purpose (e.g., “This is John’s farm”).
+  - **Borders** or fencing to outline the property.
+  - **Unique Features** that distinguish the build as owned (e.g., banners, player heads, personalized designs).
+- **Note**: Lack of explicit markers does not disqualify a build if its ownership is evident through effort and design.

+##### **4.3.4 Abandonment and Incompleteness**

+- **Abandoned Builds**:
+  - A structure left untouched or unused for a period of **14 days** without clear signs of ongoing work may be considered abandoned.
+  - This includes incomplete structures with no signs of recent progress.
+- **Exceptions**:
+  - If a player communicates their absence or intention to return, the property remains protected.
+  - Staff may decide based on evidence of player activity.

+##### **4.3.5 Prohibited Claims**

+- Players **cannot claim** or alter any building or property that meets the above criteria unless:
+  - The original builder explicitly gives permission.
+  - The structure is abandoned under the server’s defined timeframe.

-### 4.3 Stealing and Scamming
+#### **4.4 Stealing and Scamming**

-- Taking items from another player's containers without permission is considered stealing.
-Even from unclaim land.
+- Taking items from another player's containers without permission is considered stealing, even from unclaimed land.
 - Scamming, or intentionally deceiving other players for personal gain, is prohibited.

+#### **4.5 Staff Discretion in Property Disputes**

+- In cases where property disputes arise, staff members reserve the right to make a final decision based on the spirit of the rules.
+All players are expected to respect and abide by these decisions to maintain a fair and enjoyable environment for everyone.

 ## 5. PvP and Combat